Flori-Vera/My-projects/README.md

   -Physical implementation: This part is still in progress so I'm gonna give an update of project when it's finished.

-• Project 2: Data Structures Algorithms Mini-project The Electronic Components Store was my idea of semester project for the DSA.
+• Project 2: Data Structures Algorithms Mini-project The Electronic Components Store (ElectroList) was my idea of semester project for the DSA.
 It is a simple C code.
-When you run the program, a menu is displayed and you can choose from the options given what are you looking for.
+It uses a doubly linked list structure to store and organize details about each component, including the name, ID, and minimum quantity that can be purchased.
+When you run the program, a menu in the console is displayed and you can choose from the options given what are you looking for, facilitating simple and efficient inventory management.

 • Project 3: Glass Filling Project
   This is a project made in the first year of faculty for Applied Informatics and it is an Arduino type.
 The project consists of creating a system that will be able to fill a glass with water, using a distance sensor and a button.
 In its implementation, we will find